MIMBCD-UI/dataset-uta11-dicom/README.md

 ### Dataset Resources

-To publish our [datasets](https://www.kaggle.com/MIMBCD-UI) we used a well known platform called [Kaggle](https://www.kaggle.com).
-To access our project's [Profile Page](https://www.kaggle.com/MIMBCD-UI) just follow the [link](https://www.kaggle.com/MIMBCD-UI).
+To publish our datasets we used a well known platform called [Kaggle](https://www.kaggle.com).
+To access these datasets just follow the [`uta4-sm-vs-mm-sheets`](https://www.kaggle.com/datasets/MIMBCD-UI/uta4-sm-vs-mm-sheets) dataset, as an example.
+Here, you will find all of our published datasets and any associated information, such as descriptions and download links.
 Last but not least, you can also follow our work at [data.world](https://data.world/mimbcdui-project), [figshare.com](https://figshare.com/authors/MIMBCD-UI_Project/8674887) and [openml.org](https://www.openml.org/u/11806) platforms.

 ### License & Copyright